Daily Pulse - 2026-03-09

 2.2 Tariff legal overhang = policy uncertainty premium stays elevated

-• CALL: VOLATILITY UP (US policy / trade-sensitive equities)
+• CALL VOLATILITY UP SPY (US policy / trade-sensitive equities)

 • Why it matters: Multi-state lawsuits challenging the tariff workaround keep “rules of the game” uncertain; that tends to widen dispersion across import-sensitive vs domestic/energy beneficiaries.